-7856.
-No later than July 1, 1992, By March 31, 2014, the board 1 2 shall adopt process safety management standards for refineries, 3 chemical plants, and other manufacturing facilities, as specified 4 in Codes 28 (Chemical and Allied Products) and 29 (Petroleum 5 Refining and Related Industries) of the Manual of Standard Industrial Classification Codes, published by the United States 6 7 Office of Management and Budget, 1987 Edition, that handle 8 acutely hazardous material as defined in subdivision (a) of Section 25532 and subdivision (a) of Section 25536 of the Health and Safety Code and pose a significant likelihood of accident risk, as 10 determined by the board.
-Alternately, upon making a finding that 11 there is a significant likelihood of risk to employees at a facility 12 not included in Codes 28 and 29 resulting from the presence of 13 acutely hazardous materials or explosives as identified in Part 172 14 15 (commencing with Section 172.1) of Title 49 of the Code of Federal Regulations, the board may require that these facilities be 16 17 subject to the jurisdiction of the standards provided for in this 18 section.
-When adopting these standards, the board shall give 19 priority to facilities and areas of facilities where the potential is greatest for preventing severe or catastrophic accidents because 20 21 of the size or nature of the process or business.
-The standards 22 adopted pursuant to this section shall require that injury prevention 23 programs of employers subject to this part and implemented 24 pursuant to Section 6401.7 include the requirements of this part.
-25
+- 1 Allied Products) and 29 (Petroleum Refining and Related - 2 Industries) of the Manual of Standard Industrial Classification - 3 Codes, published by the United States Office of Management and - 4 Budget, 1987 Edition, that handle acutely hazardous material as - 5 defined in subdivision (a) of Section 25532 and subdivision (a) of - 6 Section 25536 of the Health and Safety Code and pose a significant - 7 likelihood of accident risk, as determined by the board.
+Alternately, - 8 upon making a finding that there is a significant likelihood of risk - 9 to employees at a facility not included in Codes 28 and 29 resulting - 10 from the presence of acutely hazardous materials or explosives as - 11 identified in Part 172 (commencing with Section 172.1) of Title - 12 49 of the Code of Federal Regulations, the board may require that - 13 these facilities be subject to the jurisdiction of the standards - 14 provided for in this section.
+When adopting these standards, the - board shall give priority to facilities and areas of facilities where - 16 the potential is greatest for preventing severe or catastrophic - accidents because of the size or nature of the process or business. - 18 The standards adopted pursuant to this section shall require that - 19 injury prevention programs of employers subject to this part and - 20 implemented pursuant to Section 6401.7 include the requirements - 21 of this part.

-SEC.
-53. Section 7870 of the Labor Code is amended to read: 7870.
-Notwithstanding the availability of federal funds to carry out the purposes of this part, the division-may shall annually fix and collect reasonable fees for consultation, inspection, adoption of standards, and other duties conducted pursuant to this part.
+- 22 SEC.
+53. - SEC.
+44. Section 7870 of the Labor Code is amended to read: 7870.
+Notwithstanding the availability of federal funds to carry out the purposes of this part, the division shall annually fix and collect reasonable fees for consultation, inspection, adoption of standards, and other duties conducted pursuant to this part.
 The fees shall be adopted by March 31, 2014.
 All revenue collected from these fees shall be deposited into the Occupational Safety and Health Fund.
+The fees shall be sufficient to support, at a - and Health Fund.
 The fees shall be sufficient to support, at a minimum, the annual cost of 15 positions.
-The expenditure of these funds shall be subject to appropriation by the Legislature in the annual Budget Act or other measure.

-SEC.
-54. Section 1197 of the Military and Veterans Code is amended to read:
+The expenditure of these funds shall be subject to appropriation by the Legislature in the - 33 annual Budget Act or other measure. - SEC.
+54. Section 1197 of the Military and Veterans Code is amended to read: - 1197.

-1197.
 The board shall consist of five members who shall be registered electors residing within the district or proposed district at the time of their election and shall be elected by the qualified electors of the district.
-A majority of the seats on the board shall be designated for veterans, as defined in Section 940.
+A majority of the seats on the board shall - 40 be designated for veterans, as defined in Section 940.
 Any board seat that is so designated, but is not currently filled by a qualifying individual, shall be filled by a qualified individual at the next election at which that seat is to be filled.
-Members shall serve without compensation, but shall be entitled to may receive reimbursement for actual and necessary expenses incurred in the performance of duties.
+Members shall serve without compensation, but may receive reimbursement for actual and necessary expenses incurred in the performance of duties.
 Reimbursement for these expenses is subject to Sections 53232.2 and 53232.3 of the Government Code.